Check L'Oréal Cosmetic Batch Code

 • Haircare, makeup, and sunscreen can look similar on pack but should still be judged with different freshness sensitivity.

-• L'Oréal codes are usually short mass-market lot codes on haircare, makeup, skincare, and SPF products; start with box bottom, product base, tube crimp.
+• Common visible clues for L'Oréal include short mass-market lot codes on haircare, makeup, skincare, and SPF products; start with box bottom, product base, tube crimp.

 • Haircare, makeup, sunscreen, and actives should not share one freshness threshold.